 Savvy Black Friday shoppers know the best deals can pop up before the big day itself.
-Some of the best savings can actually be found on Thanksgiving, and many retailers prefer to roll out deals even sooner to try to beat the competition.
+Some of the best savings opportunities show up on Thanksgiving, and many retailers prefer to roll out deals even sooner to try to beat the competition.

 Download Apps and Save Extra

-While standing in those long lines, you may want to double-check that you're getting the best deal.
-If you actually do find a better price elsewhere, the store might match it.
-Alternatively, you can order online and head to the next store on your list.
-Either way, we suggest downloading the DealNews app to stay on top of the latest deals while on the go.
+When you're waiting on an order, you may want to double-check that you're getting the best deal, or just get started on the next item on your list.
+Either way, we suggest you download the DealNews app to stay on top of the latest deals while on the go.

 Avoid Impulse Purchases